 Ask for their help or opinion

-Show your employees how much you value their opinion by askign for their input on important company business issue.
+Show your employees how much you value their opinion by asking for their input on important company business issues.

 Give your employees an opportunity to work on special projects beyond their regular responsibilities.

 Invitation to an executive meeting

 Invite your top performer to join your executive team meeting.

 Show your appreciation by giving your employees a raise.

 Some of the best employee recognition programs, like Bonusly allow meaningful praise from peers in the form of small bonuses.

 Book a luxury vacation for your employees in some exotic destination.